-- 1 From the clock, select START.

-- 2 Select Open Water.

-- 3 Go outside, and wait while the device locates satellites.

-- 4 Select START to start the timer.

-- 5 Start your activity. - 6 Select LAP to record an interval (optional). - 7 Select UP or DOWN to view additional data pages (optional). - 8 After you complete your activity, select STOP > Save.
+- 1 From the clock, select START. - 2 Select Open Water. - 3 Go outside, and wait while the device locates satellites. - 4 Select START to start the timer.
+History is recorded only while the timer is running. - 5 Start your activity. - 6 Select LAP to record an interval (optional). - 7 Select UP or DOWN to view additional data pages (optional). - 8 After you complete your activity, select STOP > Save.